 Point four--Mastery of Knowledge.
 As this lengthy list of censored books in Malaysia shows, there's plenty of knowledge out there in the world that your Muslim and UMNO overlords would rather you not know about nor master.
 In Malaysia, bad old-fashioned ignorance is obviously preferred.

 Point five--Balanced and comprehensive economic development.
 Sounds great!
 However, in Malaysia, Malays and other so-called 'Bumiputra' (meaning "sons of the soil") are legally first among equals, and are favoured over non-Malays in all sorts of official ways (lower interest rates on housing loans, easier access to student loans, preferential hiring for government jobs, and more government assistance in general).
 This is all legal and sanctioned under longstanding Malaysian government policy, as well as the infamous Article 153 in the Malaysian Constitution.
 Is this balanced?

 Point seven--Protection of....women's rights.
 The Quran, Mohammed's own teachings, and 14 centuries of Islam make it very clear, that women are not the equals of men.
 No amount of posturing, or spin, and certainly nothing some Malaysian PM says, is going to change that.
-And then there's Malaysia's own misogynist 'Islamic Family Law Bill', which makes divorce easier for Muslim men and life in general a lot tougher on Muslim women, which would have certainly pleased Mohammed.
+And then there's Malaysia's own misogynist 'Islamic Family Law Bill' (enacted in 2005), which makes divorce easier for Muslim men and life in general a lot tougher on Muslim women, which would have certainly pleased Mohammed.